Quickstart

 Each dictionary contains the keys corresponding to both pre-defined and dynamic fields.

-Collections created using RESTful API enabled AutoID, and therefore you need to skip the primary field in the data to insert.
+Collections created using the RESTful API have AutoID enabled, so you need to skip the primary field in the data to insert.

 - Python